The best way to start organizing your garage and looking good is to take advantage of wall storage space and free up floor space whenever possible.

 Flexibility: Can it be cut to length?

-Not every garage can be divided into neat little 4-foot sections, which is ultimately why I went with Gladiator instead of the Rubbermaid
+Not every garage can be divided into neat, small 4-foot sections, which is why I went with Gladiator instead of the Rubbermaid

-The two main walls of my garage are concrete or drywall, which was easy enough.
+My two main garage walls are concrete or drywall, which was easy enough.

 However, the back wall connecting my garage to my kitchen has a raised section for the fuse box and the control panel for my solar panels.
 That meant anything on that wall needed to be a custom length.